layrjs/layr/README.md

 }
 ```

 To put it simply, it is as if there is no separation between frontend and backend.
-When a local class inherits from a remote class through a parent layer, methods are executed locally or remotely depending on where they are implemented, and all instance's attributes are automatically transported.
+When a local class inherits from a remote class through a parent layer, methods are executed locally or remotely depending on where they are implemented, and all instance's attributes are made available.

 Building a frontend/backend application becomes as easy as building a standalone application.